Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.yara.physicalmemory.md

 type: CLIENT
 parameters:
+  - name: NumberOfHits
+    description: THis artifact will stop by default at one hit.
+This setting allows additional hits
+    default: 1
+    type: int64
-  - name: Context
+  - name: ContextBytes
-    description: How many bytes of context around the hit to return
+    description: Include this amount of bytes around hit as context.
+    default: 0
     type: int
-    default: "0"
   - name: YaraUrl
     description: If configured will attempt to download Yara rules from Url
     type: upload